MicrosoftDocs/dynamics-365-fraud-protection/content/promocode-set-up-purchase-protection.md

 The bottom section of the report provides an assessment of some aspects of the data that could affect the risk diagnostic report: empty data values, the period of the data, formatting errors, and uniqueness of the data.
 This section provides the following information:

--	The **Empty values** section (labeled "7" in the following screenshot) provides an assessment of the completeness of your data and shows the percentage of values in the whole dataset that are empty.
+-	The **Empty values** section provides an assessment of the completeness of your data and shows the percentage of values in the whole dataset that are empty.
 Fraud Protection ignores historical data that has a null value.
 Note that if too much of your historical data has a null value, it will affect model performance.

  	When you look at the data diagnostic report, it's important that you review it in the context of your business scenarios.
 Here are a few examples that explain why: